-Virgin Media are investing £3 billion in the UK’s internet infrastructure and are very keen for this pilot project to succeed with the expectation that it will expand and be repeated across the UK.
+Virgin Media are investing £3 billion in the UK’s internet infrastructure with the expectation that it will expand and be repeated across the UK.

 Who can get it?

-Twelve villages have been selected for Phase 1 and form the basis of a virtual town.
-The following villages are in the plan for Phase 1:
+Twelve villages have been selected for the initial two phases and form the basis of a virtual town.
+The following villages are in the current plan:

-The design of the network was completed by Virgin Media in December 2016 and it is no longer possible to add more villages to this Phase.
-It is also important to note that villages do not have 100% coverage; there will be properties which are nominally in the parish but are not part of the Phase 1 build.
+The design of the network was completed by Virgin Media in December 2016 and it is no longer possible to add more villages to the current build.
+It is also important to note that villages do not have 100% coverage; there will be properties which are nominally in the parish but are not part of the current build.
 They could, however, be included in a later phase.
-It may appear obvious, but only homes in the current Phase 1 build will be able to sign up.
-It will never be possible to sign up, start paying your Community Contribution, and then later find out you cannot get the service.

-Villages outside the current virtual town, who demonstrate significant demand, will be considered for subsequent phases, with the obvious caveat of Phase 1 being successful.
+Villages outside the current virtual town, who demonstrate significant demand, will be considered for subsequent phases, with the obvious caveat of Phases 1 and 2 being successful.

 What is the cost?

 The figure below illustrates the breakdown of costs and what this may mean for you (Please note – the Network installation fee no longer applies).

-- Activation fee (one-off payment to go live)
+- Activation fee (one-off payment when you take the service)

 - Service (payable monthly once you are live)

-So, if you are a Band E property in Houghton requiring a broadband-only package from Virgin, but also wanting to replace your current landline for a non-Virgin VoIP (i.e. internet phone) service, your cost build up would be as follows:
+So, if you would like a broadband-only package from Virgin Media, but would also like to replace your current landline for a non-Virgin VoIP (i.e. internet phone) service, your cost build up would be as follows:

-Once you have finished paying the Community Contribution, and the one-off activation fee, your payments per month would be £47.25 for a 200Mbit/s service that is considerably faster and more robust than the current competition.
+Once you have paid the Network Installation fee, activation and standard install fees your payments per month would be £47.25 for a 200Mbit/s service that is considerably faster and more robust than the current competition.